intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 change anything.

-These aspects are also why longterm kernels (sometimes called "LTS kernels") are unsuitable for this part of the reporting process: they are to distant from the current code.
+These aspects are also why longterm kernels (sometimes called "LTS kernels") are unsuitable for this part of the reporting process: they are too distant from the current code.
 Hence go and test mainline first and follow the process
 further: if the issue doesn't occur with mainline it will guide you how to get it fixed in older version lines, if that's in the cards for the fix in question.